 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

+November 23 • • • •

 December 3 • • • •

 December 23 • • • •

 December 24 • • • •

-January 1, 2021 • • Required foreign-registered vehicles to apply for temporary import permits from January 1, 2021.
+January 1, 2021 • Required foreign-registered vehicles to apply for temporary import permits from January 1, 2021.
 The new requirement is a part of the government's entry and exit regulations amid the pandemic.
 The temporary import permit for vehicles is valid for three months. • •

 January 7 • • • •

 January 13 • • • •

 January 23 • • • •

 January 25 • • • •

 January 26 • • • •

 January 28 • • • •

-February 3 • • • •

-Containment

-following the announcement by the

-Kingdom of Saudi Arabia for overseas

-pilgrims starting November 1, 2020.

-• Scaled down the Brunei December festival amid the COVID-19 pandemic.

-• Set up technical committee over

-vaccination strategy; vaccine distribution

-will be done in phases and priority will be

-given to high-risk individuals.

-٠ Delayed return of students to UK

-universities until at least January 31, in the

-wake of the new, more infectious COVID-

-19 strain, but stopped short of banning flights from London.

-• lights from Eondon.

--

-с Indicated aim to vacainate at least 70

-• Indicated aim to vaccinate at least 70 percent of its population against COVID-19

-virus.

-٠ Banned travelers from Malaysia from

-entering Brunei via land and sea

-checkpoints, for two weeks from January

-13, 2021.
-However, commercial transport

-operators can still conduct cross-border

-delivery of essential goods and other

-imported food supplies.

-• Detailed plan to vaccinate 70 percent of

-population by 2021 through three phases: - Phase 1 in Q2 2021, prioritizing front-

-liners and high-risk individuals;

-Phase 2 in Q2 or Q3 2021 for moderate

-risk individuals and other key

-employees; and

-Phase 3 in Q3 or Q4 2021 for the

-public.

-٠ Decided that the 37 th National Day

-Celebrations will follow the standard operating procedures issued by the

-Ministry of Health.
-The duration of the

-Supreme Assembly will not exceed two

-hours, and will observe social distance of

-at least one meter.

-٠ Extended the temporary suspension of

-entry of foreign nationals from Malaysia

-through land and sea checkpoints until 10

-February 10, 2021, and extended the

-postponement of returning students to the United Kingdom until February 28, 2021.

-• Limited Lunar New Year celebrations in

-- Brunei to only close family members and

-the traditional "Open House" event, which

-means opening the house to relatives.

-٠ Launched the total laboratory automation

-(TLA) system, which will improve service

-delivery and efficiency as well as better

-patient management.
-Test samples were
+Containment [Brunei Islamic Religious Council (MUIB)] Decided not to allow Brunei citizens-local and abroad-and permanent residents to perform Umrah pilgrimage this year, following the announcement by the Kingdom of Saudi Arabia for overseas pilgrims starting November 1, 2020.
+Scaled down the Brunei December festival amid the COVID-19 pandemic.
+Set up technical committee over vaccination strategy; vaccine distribution will be done in phases and priority will be given to high-risk individuals.
+Delayed return of students to UK universities until at least January 31, in the wake of the new, more infectious COVID- 19 strain, but stopped short of banning flights from London. • Indicated aim to vaccinate at least 70 percent of its population against COVID-19 virus.
+Banned travelers from Malaysia from entering Brunei via land and sea checkpoints, for two weeks from January 13, 2021.
+However, commercial transport operators can still conduct cross-border delivery of essential goods and other imported food supplies.
+Detailed plan to vaccinate 70 percent of population by 2021 through three phases: Phase 1 in Q2 2021, prioritizing front-liners and high-risk individuals; Phase 2 in Q2 or Q3 2021 for moderate risk individuals and other key employees; and Phase 3 in Q3 or Q4 2021 for the public.
+Decided that the 37th National Day Celebrations will follow the standard operating procedures issued by the Ministry of Health.
+The duration of the Supreme Assembly will not exceed two hours, and will observe social distance of at least one meter. • Extended the temporary suspension of entry of foreign nationals from Malaysia through land and sea checkpoints until 10 February 10, 2021, and extended the postponement of returning students to the United Kingdom until February 28, 2021.
+Limited Lunar New Year celebrations in Brunei to only close family members and the traditional "Open House" event, which means opening the house to relatives.